-Key to entering the family of God is faith based on repentance and whole hearted trust, and that is more than simply saying, and agreeing with the fact, that Jesus died for me.
+The key to entering the family of God is faith based on repentance and wholehearted trust, and that is more than simply saying, and agreeing with the fact, that Jesus died for me.

 The faith that saves can be compared with getting on a boat and sailing out across the sea.
 While standing on the shore you can say you believe in the boat as much as you like, but you only trust it when you trust yourself to it and climb aboard!
 Get the picture?
 Nothing less than 100% will do.

 One other thing: From the start, we should see that we make a commitment for life, ‘no turning back.’
 We should say one great big ‘Yes!’ to the Lord Jesus so that from now on I don’t decide whether I want to do something, but whether He wants me to or not.

 Having come to know the Lord Jesus we should go ‘flat out’ with eager enthusiasm to love Him with our whole heart, and to enjoy His love more and more.
 The key to vibrant Christian living is centred in an ongoing, vital and intimate love relationship with our precious Friend and Saviour.

 Jesus, Himself said that the highest requirement He has for us is to love God with all of our heart and with every fibre of our being.